Nipsey Hussle's shooting death was planned, jury told - NewsBreak

 Nipsey Hussle's shooting death was planned, jury told

-LOS ANGELES — (AP) — A Los Angeles district attorney told a jury Nipsey Hussle's fatal shooting was premeditated by the man charged with killing the Grammy Award-winning rapper outside his clothing store three years ago.
+A Los Angeles district attorney told a jury Nipsey Hussle 's fatal shooting was premeditated by the man charged with killing the Grammy Award-winning rapper outside his clothing store three years ago.

 Deputy District Attorney John McKinney said during his opening statement Wednesday that there's “no doubt” Eric R. Holder knew in advance that he would kill Hussle.
 The prosecutor described the sequence of events, including a conversation about “snitching,” before Hussle's shooting death in the South Los Angeles neighborhood where both men grew up and the rapper was helping revitalize.
 Two others were wounded in the shooting.